James-Fitz/clonmel-pride/README.md

 ### Media
 •	The logo was supplied by Clonmel Pride.
 •	The poster images were supplied by Clonmel Pride.
-•	Sponsor logos and gofundme logos were taken from google.
+•	Sponsor logos and gofundme logos were taken from their respective websites.
 •	The images in the gallery were provided by Clonmel Pride and Eric Brown.
 •	Background rainbow image was taken from [Unsplash](https://unsplash.com/photos/VxKUQY3tLNs)